AdemKinatas/AdemKinatas/README.md

 ## Hi there, I'm Adem Kınataş 👋

-### I'm a Industrial Engineer and Software Developer.
+### I'm a Software Developer.
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 My Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love reading, swimming, traveling and cycling